jacques/docs.npmjs.com/content/getting-started/working_with_tokens.md

 To limit the token so that it can only be used from specified ip addresses, you can create a CIDR-restricted token.
 CIDR is an acronym for Classless Inter-Domain Routing.
 The [CIDR Wiki page](https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing) will get you started.

-Using a CIDR restriction makes it possibe for you to force anyone or any system using the token to either physically or remotely be within the specified ip address range.
+Using a CIDR restriction makes it possible for you to force anyone or any system using the token to either physically or remotely be within the specified ip address range.
 ```
 	npm token create --[--cidr=list]
 ```